GoogleChrome/OriginTrials/developer-guide.md

       expiration date and cannot be updated, so you must renew to generate a new token in this case.
 We'll also send you an email to invite you to renew and continue participating in the trial.
-  - Prior to Jan 27, 2021, tokens were issued to be short-lived, lasting 6 weeks until they expire.
+  - Prior to January 27, 2021, tokens were issued to be short-lived, lasting 6 weeks until they expire.
       Please see [How do I renew a token that is about to expire/has expired?](#12-how-do-i-renew-a-token-that-is-about-to-expirehas-expired) for how to renew your tokens to continue participating in the trial.
 ### 12. How do I renew a token that is about to expire/has expired?